iechor/docs/content/desktop/use-desktop/volumes.md

 You use the following steps to create an empty volume.
-Alternatively, if you [start a container with a volume](../../storage/volumes.md#start-a-container-with-a-volume) that doesn't yet exist, Docker creates the volume for you.
+Alternatively, if you [start a container with a volume](../../storage/volumes.md#start-a-container-with-a-volume) that doesn't yet exist, iEchor creates the volume for you.

 To create a volume: